RobotecAI/RobotecGPULidar/README.md

    - use the default location or set environment variable `OptiX_INSTALL_DIR`
 4. Install [Python3](https://www.python.org/downloads/).
 5. Run `x64 Native Tools Command Prompt for VS 20xx` and navigate to RGL repository.
-6. Run `python setup.py --install-deps` command to install RGL dependencies.
-   - It will install dependencies from [vcpkg](https://vcpkg.io/en/index.html).
-7. Run `python setup.py` command to build the project.
+6. Run `python setup.py` command to build the project.
    - It will use CMake to generate files for build system (ninja) and build.
    - You can pass optional CMake and ninja parameters, e.g.
      - `python setup.py --cmake="-DCMAKE_BUILD_TYPE=Debug" --ninja="-j 16"`